HDPE Pipe Loading Chart & Capacity Guide (Australia)

 - HDPE Pipe Coils: 63mm OD to 160mm OD

-*For convenient on-site reference, download the complete HDPE pipe loading guide for semi-trailers, detailing pipe capacity and safe loading practices.
+For easy reference, download the full HDPE pipe loading guide for semi-trailers.
+It includes pipe capacity and safe loading practices.

 The importance of safe HDPE pipe transport & compliance

 The safe transport of large-diameter polyethylene pipe is a critical, high-risk step in any project.
-Improper loading can lead to severe consequences, including significant fines from authorities, costly damage to the pipe itself (such as crushing or deformation), major project delays, and unacceptable safety risks to drivers and the public.
+Improper loading can cause serious problems.
+These include large fines from authorities and expensive damage to the pipe.
+Damage can mean crushing or bending.
+It can also lead to major project delays.
+Additionally, it creates safety risks for drivers and the public.

-Our guide is specifically designed to help you mitigate these risks and ensure full compliance with the strict Australian transport regulations, primarily governed by the National Heavy Vehicle Regulator (NHVR).
-Following the NHVR’s standards is crucial, as they provide clear, actionable advice on securing both rigid HDPE straight lengths and flexible HDPE pipe coils, which each require a specific approach to prevent shifting during transit.
+Our guide is made to help you reduce these risks.
+It also ensures you follow the strict Australian transport rules.
+These rules are mainly managed by the National Heavy Vehicle Regulator (NHVR).
+It is important to follow the NHVR’s standards.
+They give clear advice on securing rigid HDPE straight lengths and flexible HDPE pipe coils.
+Each type needs a specific method to stop shifting during transport.

-By adhering to the recommendations in this guide, you can protect your valuable assets and ensure they arrive at the job site in perfect condition, ready for immediate installation.
+By following the tips in this guide, you can protect your valuable assets.
+This will help them arrive at the job site in great condition, ready for installation.

-We refer clients to the National Heavy Vehicle Regulator’s (NHVR) loading requirements for additional detailed obligations and encourage you to download the load restraint guide from the NHVR.
+We direct clients to the National Heavy Vehicle Regulator (NHVR) for detailed loading requirements.
+We also suggest downloading the load restraint guide from the NHVR.

 Optimise Loads: HDPE Pipe Capacity & Truck Loading Chart

-To make your logistics planning seamless and cost-effective, our HDPE pipe loading guide includes a comprehensive truck capacity chart for HDPE pipe.
-This invaluable resource gives you the precise information needed to calculate the maximum number of pipes that can be safely loaded based on three key variables: diameter (OD), length, and pipe wall thickness (SDR).
+To simplify your logistics planning, we have created a guide for loading HDPE pipes.
+This guide includes a full truck capacity chart for HDPE pipes.
+This helpful resource provides the exact information you need.
+It helps you calculate the most pipes that can be safely loaded.
+This is based on three key factors: diameter (OD), length, and pipe wall thickness (SDR).

-Maximising efficiency means you can transport the most material while remaining compliant, reducing the total number of trips required for a project.
+Maximizing efficiency lets you move the most material while staying compliant.
+This reduces the total trips needed for a project.
 The guide covers:

 -